RetroReversing/retroReversing/pages/ps1/PlayStationDevelopmentSystem.md

     image: https://img.youtube.com/vi/mdaavzvAxwA/maxresdefault.jpg
     youtube: 'mdaavzvAxwA'
 ---
-This post covers the hardware used to develop Playstation One games by major studios back in the day, for the software side of the development environment see: [Official Playstation 1 Software Development Kit (PSYQ) · RetroReversing](https://www.retroreversing.com/official-playstation-1-software-development-kit-(psyq)/).
+This post covers the hardware used to develop Playstation One games by major studios back in the day, for the software side see:
-{% include link-to-other-post.html post="/official-playstation-1-software-development-kit-(psyq)/" %}
+{% include link-to-other-post.html post="/official-playstation-1-software-development-kit-(psyq)/" description="For the software side of the PS1 development kit (PsyQ) check out this post." %}

 # PC Development Environment
 <img src="/public/images/psOneTool.jpg"/>